-Rice Hospice is offering training for volunteers, health care, and spiritual professionals on Monday, October 14 and Wednesday, October 16, 2013 from 8:00 am – 4:30 pm at the Lakeland Health Building in Willmar.
+Rice Hospice is offering training for volunteers, health care, and spiritual professionals on Monday, April 28 & Wednesday, April 30 from 8:00 am – 4:30 pm at the Lakeland Health Building in Willmar.
 This education is offered only twice a year, and is beneficial for anyone who is interested in working with patients and families receiving hospice care.

 Rice Hospice offers three education tracks:

 - Track One ~ For Volunteers

 Two full days of training – 8:00 am – 4:00 pm

 Volunteers are an essential part of our multi-disciplinary team.
 As volunteers, you may be provide pet therapy, one-on-one support of patients, office support, music for long-term care patients, We Honor Vets program and much more.

 - Track Two ~ Extended training for professionals who work with hospice patients